linked-db/linked-ql/README.md

 * edge-native data processing
 * deterministic replay and sync

-All without introducing a second query language or API.
+without introducing a second query language or API.

 ---